GameDriver-io/gdio.unity_api.doc/README.md

 If you find an issue with this documentation, please let us know in the Issues tab, or by sending an email to support@gamedriver.io

-Thank you for choosing GameDriver for your automation needs!
+Thank you for choosing GameDriver for your test automation needs!